 To do this, it simplifies those concepts quite drastically as they relate to popular AI tools like ChatGPT.
 I strive to maintain accuracy, but it’s undeniable that the concepts are far more complex than how they’re presented in the workshop.
 However, the basic idea is there.
 I take inspiration for this teaching approach from one of my favorite YouTube channels, OverSimplified.
 It breaks down complex historical topics into simple ideas that anyone can understand.
 The creator doesn’t shy away from saying, “Yes, this is oversimplified,” but that’s the point: make the ideas accessible, spark curiosity, and give people enough understanding to dive deeper on their own.

-For professionals, the workshop adapts to focus on AI’s real-world applications, encouraging discussion and engagement.
-Those intrigued by what they learn—whether students or professionals—will hopefully take the next steps to explore further, perhaps by leveraging online resources like those cataloged here.
+Those intrigued by what they learn will hopefully take the next steps to explore further, perhaps by leveraging online resources like those cataloged here.

 Workshop Overview